germanattanasio/movieapp-dialog/README.md

 #### Setup required environment variables
   In order to run the What's in Theaters application on Bluemix two further environment variables are required:
-  1. **DIALOG_ID**: This is the ID of the dialog instance you will create below in the section _**Upload a Dialog File**_.
+  * **DIALOG_ID**: The ID of the dialog instance you will create below in the **Upload a Dialog File** section.
-  2. **TMDB_API_KEY**: An API key obtained from themoviedb.org.
+  * **TMDB_API_KEY**: An API key obtained from themoviedb.org.

-Navigate to the application dashboard in Bluemix.
-Locate and click on the application you created previously.
-Navigate to the _**Environment Variables**_ section of the UI.
-Switch to the _**USER-DEFINED**_ tab within the UI.
-Add two new environment variables as specified above, **DIALOG_ID** as the key for one, with its value being the dialog ID returned when you upload the Dialog file.
-The other environment variable's key should be **TMDB_API_KEY** with its value being the API key obtained from themoviedb.org.
+  1. Navigate to the application dashboard in Bluemix.
+  2. Locate and click on the application you created previously.
+  3. Navigate to the _**Environment Variables**_ section of the UI.
+  4. Switch to the **USER-DEFINED** tab within the UI.
+  5. Add these new environment variables:
+    * **DIALOG_ID**: The value is the dialog ID returned when you upload the dialog file.
+    * **TMDB_API_KEY**: The value is the API key obtained from themoviedb.org.

 To view the home page of the app, open [https://yourAppName.mybluemix.net](https://yourAppName.mybluemix.net), where yourAppName is the name of your app.

-#### Upload a Dialog File
+#### Upload a dialog file
-Now that we have a WDS instance bound to the app, we can use the credentials we received in the previous step to author a dialog file which contains chat flows.
-The dialog file for this application is packaged with the project at */movieapp-dialog/src/main/resources/dialog_files/movieapp-dialog-file.xml*.
-Use the following command to upload this file to Bluemix:
+After the service instance is bound to the app, use the credentials that you received in the previous step to author a dialog.
+The dialog file for this application is packaged with the project at `/movieapp-dialog/src/main/resources/dialog_files/movieapp-dialog-file.xml`.
+Use the following cURL command to upload this file to Bluemix:
 ```
 curl -X POST -F "file=@*dialogFile*" -F "name=*dialogName*" https://gateway.watsonplatform.net/*dialogServiceType*/api/v1/dialogs -u "*username*:*password*"
 ```
-where, *dialogFile* is the name of the dialog file you are uploading, *dialogName* is a unique name you give to the dialog you are uploading, *dialogServiceType* is the type of service-"dialog-experimental" or "dialog-beta" and, the *username* and *password* are the credentials you obtained in the previous step.
+where, dialogFile is the name of the dialog file you are uploading, dialogName is a unique name you give to the dialog you are uploading, dialogServiceType is the type of service ("dialog-experimental" or "dialog-beta") and, the username and password are the credentials you obtained in the previous step.

 ### Build the app